Emiliano Salinas: NXIVM

 During the time Sallinas developed his anti-violence and anti-corruption persona, he was involved with NXIVM, a self-help group whose founder, Keith Raniere was indicted in New York City on charges of racketeering conspiracy, identity theft, extortion, forced labor, money laundering, wire fraud and sex trafficking.
 Various high level members of the group pled guilty to similar charges.
 NXIVM advertised itself as a multi-level marketing enterprise.
 In 2003, Salinas described Nxivm's Executive Success Program, or ESP, as offering a training "like a practical M.B.A."
 Salinas joined NXIVM's executive board in 2009, co-owned various ESP centers, and was associated with various NXIVM-owned companies in Mexico.

 Salinas is credited with recruiting elite members of Mexican society to the group, including at least two children of two former Mexican presidents.
-Salinas' sister, Cecilia Salinas Ocelli, was also a member of the group.
+Salinas' sister, Cecilia Salinas Occelli, was also a member of the group.
 Among the allegations levied against Salinas was his support for a plan to have critics of Nxivm who traveled to Mexico arrested and put into jail in that country.
 In the week's following Raniere's 2018 arrest in Mexico and subsequent deportation to the United States, Salinas cut ties with NXIVM and ESP claiming no knowledge of the alleged behavior.
 Internet rumors suggested Salinas was under pressure from his father, who supposedly was behind the arrest and extradition of Raniere, to distance himself from the group.